Graduation ceremony

 How many international students in the UK come from the EU?

 After the end of free movement and the start of the 2021/22 academic year, international students from the EU faced significantly higher international tuition fees and other requirements, such as the need to apply for visas.
 The number of newly enrolled EU students fell by 53% between 2020/21 and 2021/22 as the new rules came into effect.
-Numbers declined another 10% in the following two years.
-In 2023/24, around 28,000 EU students enrolled in a new course at UK universities, making up 7% of all new international students.
+Numbers declined another 13% in the following three years.
+Around 27,000 EU students enrolled in a new course at UK universities, making up 7% of all new international students.
 The share of newly enrolled international students from the EU fell sharply over time, from a high of 27% in 2016/17.

-The recent growth – and slight subsequent decline – in the total number of international students was mostly driven by those coming from non-EU countries, whose number more than doubled between 2018/19 and 2022/23.
+The recent growth and subsequent decline in the total number of international students was mostly driven by those coming from non-EU countries, whose number more than doubled between 2018/19 and 2022/23.

 Figure 5